-Roundup service operates within Clovis Monday through Friday, 6:15 A.M. to 7:15 P.M. and weekends from 7:30 A.M. to 3:00 P.M.
-Service to Fresno is available Monday through Friday, 7:00 A.M. to 5:00 P.M and in a limited capacity on Saturday in accordance with the ADA 3/4 mile rule.
+Roundup service operates within Clovis Monday through Friday, 6:00 A.M. to 7:00 P.M. and weekends from 7:30 A.M. to 3:30 P.M.
+Service to Fresno is available Monday through Friday, 6:00 A.M. to 5:00 P.M and in a limited capacity on Saturday in accordance with the ADA 3⁄4 mile rule.
 Reservations can be made for the same day or up to fourteen (14) days in advance based on vehicle availability.
-Current software technology allows passengers to submit a request for same-day service and the request may be scheduled based on vehicle availability.
+Current software technology allows passengers to submit a request for same-day service and the request is scheduled based on vehicle availability.

 In April of 2020, under an Emergency Order issued by the Clovis City Manager, the Clovis City Council approved the temporary suspension of fares during the COVID19 pandemic.
 The action was one of many intended to provide a safer environment on the buses by eliminating the need for cash or passes to be passed from person to person.
-Effective October, 2020, the city council approved a permanent zero-fare model for all Clovis Transit bus services.
+Effective October 2020, the City Council approved a permanent zero-fare model for all Clovis Transit bus services.
 In fall of 2019, Clovis Transit had provided free rides for all passengers using grant funds to underwrite fares.
-This resulted in a 35% increase in ridership, and once the health crisis subsides, ridership levels are expected to rise again due to the free-fare model.
+This resulted in a 35% increase in ridership, and once the health crisis subsided, ridership levels have returned and riders are benefitting from the free-fare model.

-Marketing efforts in FY 21-22 included social media, bus advertising, newsletters, and community events.
-Clovis Transit uses Google Transit for passenger route-planning and is integrated with Fresno Area Express.
+Marketing efforts in FY 23-24 included social media, bus advertising, bus shelters, real-time software with trip scheduling, and community events.
+Clovis Transit uses Google Transit for passenger route-planning and is integrated with Fresno Area Express (FAX).
 Route information is listed in the City of Fresno FAX guide.
 Fresno Area Express adopted temporarily a fare-free model; however, has reinstated fares at a discounted rate.
 FAX continues to explore the possibility of free fares.
 Passes and other rider programs have been eliminated by Clovis Transit.
 A website for Clovis Transit has been launched independent of the City's website.
 The site provides easy access to route and rider information and other alerts about the system.

-During FY 22-23, utilizing California Emergency Management Agency Proposition 1B Transit Safety and Security Grants, cameras and security systems were purchased.
-Clovis Transit's allocation of these funds have now been completely expended.
+During FY 23-24, utilizing California Emergency Management Agency Proposition 1B Transit Safety and Security Grants, cameras and security systems were purchased.
+Clovis Transit's allocation of these funds have been completely expended.
 The project included:

-• Purchase of security systems and cameras for the Transit building located in Landmark Square.
-The cameras will be installed inside the new building and on the exterior of the 7-acre project site, providing an enhanced level of safety for visitors and employees.
+Purchase of security systems and cameras for the Transit building located in Landmark Square.
+The cameras will be installed inside the new building and on the exterior of the 7- acre project site, providing an enhanced level of safety for visitors and employees.
 Additionally, a building security system will provide a secure work site for employees assigned to the Transit building.
 The interior of the building will be accessible by authorized persons only.
 Several monitoring stations were also purchased to facilitate monitoring of traffic and pedestrians inside and outside the building along with the activity at the large bus shelter north of the transit building.
-Installation of security systems will occur once the building has been completed which is expected in Fall 2023.
+Security systems were installed shortly after the completion of the building in November 2023.